 The Menier Chocolate Factory, London, Tuesday July 30th, 2013.

-The impression of the set stays with me because the production felt so full and rich, yet the set and staging were so simple, which seemed a contradiction… However, the very, very clever set design was powerful in its simplicity, allowing the story to take centre stage and thereby managing to use the musical form in a way which did not diminish Walker’s emotive and gut-wrenching original.
+The very, very clever set design was powerful in its simplicity, allowing the story to take centre stage and thereby managing to use the musical form in a way which did not diminish Walker’s emotive and gut-wrenching original.
 It comes as no surprise that this production, and Erivo in particular, have been such a hit on Broadway.
 I fully expect a Tony or two, at the very least.

 ‘The Color Purple’ made it to the top of my musicals list and has remained there as a different kind of musical, able to tell a more sombre story without the camp of the more famous, long-running shows and neither before nor since have I found a musical to be quite so touching or enveloping.

 If you get the opportunity to see this show, go.
 If it miraculously returns to the West End, I’ll be the first in line for tickets!